Table of Contents

 Cannabidiol, or CBD for short, has recently burst onto the health and wellness scene with great fanfare.
 Following the passage of the 2018 Farm Bill (which legalized hemp products, including CBD, that contains less than .3% THC), many are now able to purchase CBD in a wide variety of locations across the country.

-This is exciting news as CBD is truly the “wonder supplement” that it is touted to be in many ways.
-Understandably then, many are very interested in CBD and interested in adding it as a daily supplement to their health and wellness routine.
-Increasingly, those who are doing so are finding that they feel better, have more energy, and have achieved a greater overall level of wellness and vitality.
+So is CBD is truly the “wonder supplement” that it is touted to be in many ways?
+Many are very interested in CBD and interested in adding it as a daily supplement to their health and wellness routine.
+Increasingly, many who are doing so are finding that they feel better, have more energy, and have achieved a greater overall level of wellness and vitality.

 While it is true that many people are becoming increasingly interested in CBD, it is also true that many are still uncertain as to the rules and regulations surrounding its use.
 While legalized at the federal level, many still wonder about the legality of CBD use on every level.
 Important to note that at this time CBD is not FDA approved to treat, cure, diagnose, or prevent any disease.
 One common question that is asked concerns the law applicable to traveling with CBD once you have begun to use it.
 Common questions include, “Are there any consequences if I travel with CBD?”
 And specifically, “Is there any risk to me personally from a legal perspective if I fly with CBD on my person or in my luggage?”